VeraVarn/Lahjojen_Maailma_Webpage/README.md

 1. Extract the theme `.zip` file.
 2. Upload the extracted folder to the `/wp-content/themes/` directory on your server.
 3. Log in to your WordPress admin dashboard and go to `Appearance > Themes`.
-4. Find your theme and click `Activate`.
+4. Find the theme and click `Activate`.

 ## Theme Setup

 ### Required Plugins
-List any plugins required for the theme to work optimally.
-For example:
 - WooCommerce (https://wordpress.org/plugins/woocommerce/)

 ### Recommended Plugins